tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/Open Source Information_intl_en.md

 linked with application programs (which use some of those functions and data) to form executables.

-The "Library", below, refers to any such software library or work which has been distributed under these terms.
-A "work based on the Library" means either the Library or any derivative work under copyright law: that is to say, a work containing the Library or a portion of it, either verbatim or with modifications and/or translated straightforwardly into another language.
-(Hereinafter, translation is included without limitation in the term "modification".)
+The "Library", below, refers to any such software library or work which has been distributed under these terms.A "work based on the Library" means either the Library or any derivative work under copyright law: that is to say, a work containing the Library or a portion of it, either verbatim or with modifications and/or translated straightforwardly into another language.(Hereinafter, translation is included without limitation in the term "modification".)

-"Source code" for a work means the preferred form of the work for making modifications to it.
-For a library, complete source code means all the source code for all modules it contains, plus any associated interface definition files, plus the scripts used to control compilation and installation of the library.
+"Source code" for a work means the preferred form of the work for making modifications to it.For a library, complete source code means all the source code for all modules it contains, plus any associated interface definition files, plus the scripts used to control compilation and installation of the library.

-Activities other than copying, distribution and modification are not covered by this License; they are outside its scope.
-The act of running a program using the Library is not restricted, and output from such a program is covered only if its contents constitute a work based on the Library (independent of the use of the Library in a tool for writing it).
-Whether that is true depends on what the Library does and what the program that uses the Library does.
+Activities other than copying, distribution and modification are not covered by this License; they are outside its scope.The act of running a program using the Library is not restricted, and output from such a program is covered only if its contents constitute a work based on the Library (independent of the use of the Library in a tool for writing it).Whether that is true depends on what the Library does and what the program that uses the Library does.

 1. You may copy and distribute verbatim copies of the Library's complete source code as you receive